QueenstarInfoSecurity/SOA-Policy-Health-Care/README.md

 # SOA-Policy-HealthCare

-This respository houses the offical Service-Oriented Architecture (SOA) Policy for healthcare designed to govern the development, deployment, and operation of digital healthcare services.
+This repository houses the offical Service-Oriented Architecture (SOA) Policy for healthcare designed to govern the development, deployment, and operation of digital healthcare services.
 Built with **secuirty**, **interoperability**, and **compliance** in mind, this policy enables scalable, modular systems that support:
 - Patient data sharing
 - Clinical decision support
 - Remote care and telehealth